org-formation/org-formation-cli/README.md

 </details>

-&nbsp;
-Note: If you prefer to set up CI/CD run ``org-formation init-pipeline`` instead.
+**Note**: If you prefer to set up CI/CD run ``org-formation init-pipeline`` instead.
 It will create a CodeCommit repository and CodePipeline that will update your organization upon every commit!

 You can make changes to the file you generated  and upate your organization using the ``update`` commmand.
 Alternatively you can run ``create-change-set`` and ``update-change-set``.
 Read more in the [cli reference](docs/cli-reference.md)